openstack/nova-specs/specs/kilo/implemented/input-output-based-numa-scheduling.rst

 ====================

-This feature will not add a new scheduling filter, but rather extend the existing NUMNA topology filter.
+This feature will not add a new scheduling filter, but rather extend the existing NUMA topology filter.
 We will add documentation as required.

 References
 ==========